6 Waiting Room Decor Ideas that Create a Relaxing Environment

 comfy chair and sofa in a modern waiting room

-Not only that, but longer wait times can heavily influence a patient’s perception of the quality of care.
+Moreover, longer wait times can heavily influence a patient’s perception of the quality of care.

 Consider choosing ergonomic chairs with supportive cushions and armrests.

-An older gentleman may never dream of sitting in a bean bag chair, but a child may prefer that seat to anywhere in the building.
+Ample seating choices are important because an older gentleman may never dream of sitting in a bean bag chair, but a child may prefer that seat to anywhere in the building.

 3. Calming Artwork and Decorative Accents